The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Troy, OH

 English

-Steven Werling is a Colorectal Surgeon in Piqua, Ohio.
+Steven Werling is a Gastroenterologist practicing medicine in Piqua, Ohio.
 Dr. Werling is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Anal Fissure, Proctitis, Hemorrhoids, and Diverticular Disease.
-Dr. Werling is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Anal Fissure, Proctitis, Hemorrhoids, and Diverticular Disease.

 Advanced in Familial Adenomatous Polyposis